-Packaging Details: This was packaged on 11/09/2019 and reviewed/tested on 02/15/2020, exactly 98 days after it was packaged.
+Packaging Details: This was packaged on 11/09/2019 and reviewed/tested on 02/15/2020, exactly 98 days later.

 Pricing Details: Purchased 3.5 grams for $27.90 at the SQDC in Montreal, Quebec, Canada ($7.97).

-This was actually very surprising, the flavor and the aroma were completely different.
-I found that there was actually no flavor, just a hint of something herbal, it was quite disappointing especially after the way the weed smelled.
-The smoke itself was smooth enough and the joint burned fine, but there’s definitely something missing here.
+This was actually very surprising; the flavor and the aroma were completely different.
+I found that there was actually no flavor, just a hint of something herbal; it was quite disappointing, especially after the way the weed smelled.
+The smoke itself was smooth enough, and the joint burned fine, but there’s definitely something missing here.